Roaring 21

 Differences Between Video Blackjack and Live Blackjack

+Before looking at the pros and cons of these two types of blackjack, we should first provide a general overview of the two.
+The regular blackjack player will be familiar with the subtle differences but the newcomer might want to learn more.
 Live blackjack is one of the oldest casino gambling games in the world.
 It originated in France as Vingt et Un, the French word for the number 21.
 From France it spread throughout the world, eventually making its way to the gambling halls of the American west.
 The game was immediately popular because it was easy to learn, and it also offered the skilled player a slight advantage.

 Live blackjack as it is played in casinos throughout the world today is largely unchanged in its basic form.
 A blackjack dealer is used to deal players cards and oversee the actions in the game.
 All forms of live blackjack used to be dealt by hand.
 Today only a few single-deck or double-deck “pitch” games can be found in live casinos.
 The casinos long ago learned that these games were too advantageous for the player.
+Live blackjack is most often dealt from a shoe which contains anywhere from six to eight decks of cards.

-Video blackjack has it is offered in live casinos works on a different premise.
+This was done purposely to deter blackjack card counters, but it had the opposite effect.
+Card counting and blackjack became more popular than ever.
+Video blackjack as it is offered in live casinos works on a different premise.
 The game is essentially a fancy type of computer software known as a random number generator, or RNG.
 The RNG is responsible for determining which cards the dealer and player are dealt.
 All casinos will tell you that the results are indeed random, and in most cases they are telling the truth.

 Two Types of Video Blackjack